0xFableOrg/0xFable/docs/architecture.md

 deck in a way that is verifiable, without revealing the cards to the opponent.

 What's missing is a way to "commit" to the cards we drew.
-For this, we simply concatenate the identifiers for all the cards in our hand, and produce a hash of the concantenation.
+For this, we simply concatenate the identifiers for all the cards in our hand, and produce a hash of the concatenation.
 That hash can be used to commit to the hand on-chain.

 (You might wonder why we're not using a [Merkle root](https://en.wikipedia.org/wiki/Merkle_tree) here.
-Constructing a Merkle tree require log(n) hash operations, which are very expensive to prove in a zk circuit.
+Constructing a Merkle tree requires log(n) hash operations, which are very expensive to prove in a zk circuit.
 Additionally, our cards can be represented by a single byte, meaning we can pack them in a small number of field elements, making the single hash operation relatively cheap.)